 FACT SHEET: HONG KONG FINTECH LANDSCAPE

-- Home to over 800 fintech companies and over 3,900 start-ups, Hong Kong is one of the top cities globally for start-ups to rapidly scale-up.
+- Home to around 1,000 fintech companies and start-ups, Hong Kong is one of the top cities globally for start-ups to rapidly scale-up.
 It is home to over 10 unicorn companies (start-ups valued over US$1bn).
-Examples of Hong Kong’s FinTech unicorns include ZA International, which was granted a HK virtual bank license in March 2019 via its subsidiary ZA Bank Limited, WeLab, an online financial company, Airwallex, a cross-border payment service provider and more.
-The city ranks first in Asia Pacific and nineth worldwide in The Global Fintech Index 2021.
+Examples of Hong Kong’s FinTech unicorns include HashKey Group, an end-to-end digital asset financial services group; ZA International, which was granted a HK virtual bank license in March 2019 via its subsidiary ZA Bank Limited; WeLab, an online financial company; and Airwallex, a cross-border payment service provider and more.
+The city ranks first in Asia Pacific and second worldwide in emerging ecosystems of The Global Startup Ecosystem Report 2023.

-- 74% of Hong Kong respondents use at least two fintech services and over 90% have adopted digital payment, according to PolyU Asklora Fintech Adoption Index in April 2023.
+- Hong Kong has leaped from 15th in 2021 to nineth in the 2023 Frontier Technologies Readiness Index by United Nations Conference on Trade and Development.
+74% of Hong Kong respondents use at least two fintech services and over 90% have adopted digital payment, according to PolyU Asklora Fintech Adoption Index in April 2023.
 The adoptions of Virtual Wealth, Virtual Bank, and Virtual Insurance were at 57%, 55%, and 41%, respectively.
 The city also has a high B2B adoption rate of FinTech and also serves as a platform for entering into mainland China, the world’s top consumer market for FinTech.
 According to HSBC, 37% of their international survey respondents see Hong Kong as the preferred entry point into the GBA.

-- According the results of a joint survey by Invest Hong Kong and the Census and Statistics Department (C&SD), the number of business operations in Hong Kong with parent companies located outside Hong Kong was 8,978 in 2022.
-In terms of source country/territory, Mainland China ranked the first with 2,114 companies, followed by Japan (1,388), the United States (1,258), the United Kingdom (655) and Singapore (463).
-By sector, import/export trade, wholesale and retail topped the list (4,170), followed by financing and banking (1,683), and professional, business and education services (1,308).
+- According to the results of the Annual Survey of Companies in Hong Kong with Parent Companies Located outside Hong Kong by the Census and Statistics Department, the number of business operations in Hong Kong with parent companies located outside Hong Kong was 9,039 in 2023.
+In terms of source country/territory, Mainland China ranked the first with 2,177 companies, followed by Japan (1,403), the United States (1,273), the United Kingdom (641) and Singapore (477).
+By sector, import/export trade, wholesale and retail topped the list (4,388), followed by financing and banking (1,659), and professional, business and education services (1,304).

 - The Hong Kong Stock Exchange has been the world’s top IPO market seven of the last 13 years and an increasingly popular choice for Asia’s FinTech companies thanks in part to highly attractive listing rules designed for tech companies.
-In 2022, Hong Kong remained as one of the world’s most active IPO fundraising hubs with 90 new listings during the year, raising a total of HK$104.6 billion, 65% of which was for the new economy sector.
+In terms of IPO fundraising volume, the Hong Kong Stock Exchange ranked sixth globally.

 A Supportive Regime and Ecosystem Focusing on FinTech Development